petershin/liferay-learn/docs/dxp/latest/en/building-solutions-on-dxp/building-a-custom-ticketing-system/implementing-a-documentation-referral-system.md

 ---
 # Implementing a Documentation Referral System

 The ticketing system can be further enhanced with a documentation referral system.
-The system will automatically search for relevant documentation based on a ticket's content and description, thereby enhancing the customer support workflow.
+The system searches automatically for relevant documentation based on a ticket's content and description, thereby enhancing the customer support workflow.

 Follow the steps to enable and deploy the referral system: